kubevela/kubevela/design/vela-core/workflow_policy.md

 > Note that if the workflow step is unhealthy, the workflow step will be marked as `wait` but not `failed` and it will wait for healthy.

 For this case, we will retry the workflow step 10 times by default, and if the workflow step is still `failed`, we will suspend this workflow, and it's message will be `The workflow suspends automatically because the failed times of steps have reached the limit`.
-You can change the retry times by setting `maxWorkflowStepErrorRetryTimes`.
+You can change the retry times by setting `MaxWorkflowStepErrorRetryTimes`.

 After the workflow is suspended, we can change the workflow step to make it work, and then use `vela workflow resume <workflow-name>` to resume it.